timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 Everything that happened before time $t$ is the *history*, written $\mathcal{H}(t) = \{t_i : t_i < t\}$.
 The strict inequality is required, because whatever we predict for time $t$ may use the past, but not the event we are trying to predict.

-## The Poisson process: events that ignore each other
+## The Poisson process

-The simplest model is the homogeneous Poisson process, where events happen completely at random at a constant rate $\lambda$.
+The simplest point process model is the homogeneous Poisson process, where events happen completely at random at a constant rate $\lambda$.
 In any tiny interval of width $h$, the chance of one event is about $\lambda h$, the chance of two or more is negligible, and what happens in one interval is independent of every other interval.

 Three consequences are worth knowing: